Second Battle of Baiji

-The Battle of Baiji took place in Baiji, Iraq, lasting from late October 2014 to late October 2015.
+The Second Battle of Baiji took place in Baiji, Iraq, lasting from late October 2014 to late October 2015.
 In mid-November 2014, Iraqi forces retook the city of Baiji, and re-entered the Baiji Oil Refinery.
 However, fighting continued in the region, and on 21 December 2014, ISIL forces took Baiji and put the Baiji oil refinery under siege once again, before Iraqi forces recaptured the city on 22 October.
 It gave Iraqi forces complete control of the highway stretching from Baghdad to Baiji, and allowed Iraqi forces to use Baiji as a base for launching a future assault on Mosul.

 Background

 On 11 June 2014, ISIL insurgents advanced into Baiji, seizing the main court house and police station and setting them on fire.
 The militants, who were travelling in a group of around 60 vehicles, also took control of the Baiji prison and freed all the inmates within.
 Local residents told members of the media that ISIL sent a group of local tribal chiefs ahead of them to convince the 250 guards at the oil plant to withdraw, while soldiers and police had been warned to leave as well.
 Later in the day, militants reportedly retreated from Baiji either due to persuasion from local tribal leaders or due to reinforcements from the Iraqi Army's Fourth Armored Division arriving in the city.
 However, the next day it was confirmed ISIL was still in control of the town, except the refinery which was surrounded.

 On 18 June, ISIL attacked the refinery with mortars and machine guns.
 An official from inside the refinery stated the militants had captured 75 percent of the facility, while a military spokesman claimed the attack had been repelled with 40 insurgents being killed.

 On 19 June, Iraqi government forces claimed to have regained full control of the Baiji oil refinery, after heavy fighting that left 100 militants dead.
 An Iraqi witness who drove past the Baiji refinery told the Associated Press that ISIL had hung their banners from the watch towers and created checkpoints surrounding the facility, despite government claims of control.

 On 20 June, the town was still under complete control of the militants while the oil refinery was surrounded by ISIL forces and had once again come under attack.

 Iraqi security forces repelled several ISIL attempts to take the refinery between June and October 2014.